uptane/deployment-considerations/customizations.md

 Second, ECUs need not have a filesystem in order to use Uptane.
 It is only important that ECUs are able to recognize distinct metadata and images by using either strings or numbers as *file* names or numbers, and that they can allocate different parts of storage to different *files*.

 ## Custom installation instructions for ECUs

 Most inputs to ECUs are delivered as signed Targets files, stored on the Image directory, and then sent to the ECU by the Director.
 However, there may be some cases where the inputs required for a particular customization cannot be configured to follow this standard signing process.
 Variations in input may be due to not knowing the input in advance, or a need to customize instructions for each vehicle.
 Examples of such inputs could be a command line option that turns on a feature in certain ECUs, a configuration sent by a Director repository to an ECU, or a Director doing a dynamic customization for an ECU.
 We can collectively call all these non-standard inputs "dynamic directions."
 Uptane allows ECUs to access dynamic directions in two different ways, each having particular advantages for different use cases.

 ### Accessing dynamic directions through signed images from the Director repository

 The first option for providing dynamic directions is to slightly modify the standard delivery procedure described above.
-The Director repository would still send a signed image to the ECU, but this file would not be stored on—-or validated by—-the Image repository.
-As the Image repository is controlled by offline keys, it can not validate a file created dynamically by the Director.
+The Director repository would still send a signed image to the ECU, but this file would not be stored on -- or validated by -- the Image repository.
+As the Image repository is controlled by offline keys, it cannot validate a file created dynamically by the Director.

-Even though the Image repository can not sign the file, this modification still provides some security protections.
-The ECU would continue to have rollback protection for a file sent this way, as a release counter will still be included in the metadata, and incremented for each new version.
+Even though the Image repository cannot sign the file, this modification still provides some security protections.
+The ECU would continue to have rollback protection for a file sent this way, as a release counter will still be included in the metadata and incremented for each new version.
 If additional validation is needed, the file could be put on multiple repositories created for this purpose.
 These repositories could behave similar to the Director repository, but would all have separate keys to allow for additional security.
 The Primary ECU will be aware of these extra repositories so it can check for consistency by downloading and comparing the image from all repositories.

 ### Adding dynamic directions to the custom field of Targets metadata

 Another way to provide dynamic directions is to use the custom field of the Targets metadata file.
 This field provides the option to include custom inputs to individual ECUs.
 Using the custom field is an especially good option for managing small variations in the existing image.
 For example, a compilation flag to enable a navigation feature might be set on some ECUs, but not on others.
 The custom field could contain dynamic directions, and additional subfields would help determine for which ECUs the direction is intended.
-In the flag example above, the Director can put the ECU ID and the flag into the custom field so the flag will be used during the installation process only on that particular ECU.
+In this flag example, the Director can put the ECU ID and the flag into the custom field so the flag will be used during the installation process only on that particular ECU.
 This custom field can then be included in the Targets metadata received by all ECUs.
 The intended ECU would be able to check for this flag and use it during an installation or update to enable the navigation system.

 However, note that using this method of providing dynamic directions means that a compromise of the Director repository might be able to cause ECUs to misconfigure their images.
 One way to mitigate this risk would be to require the Image repository to sign off on exactly the same directions using its own custom Targets metadata.
 However, this is difficult to achieve considering that such directions are supposed to be dynamic in the first place.
 Therefore, proceed, if necessary, with caution.